iconify/documentation/documents/pages/icons/icon-set-basics.md

 Each icon set has a prefix.
 It is unique for each icon set.

 Prefix naming rules are the same as icon naming rules: allowed characters are `[str]a-z`, numbers and `[str]-`.
-Dash cannot be used at start or end of name, 2 dashes in a row `[str]--` are not allowed.
+Hyphen cannot be used at start or end of name, 2 hyphens in a row `[str]--` are not allowed.

 Examples of valid prefixes: `[str]mdi`, `[str]mdi-light`, `[str]fluent-emoji-flat`.